Duma (2005 film)

 Duma is a 2005 American family drama adventure film about a young South African boy's friendship with an orphaned cheetah, based on How It Was with Dooms by Carol Cawthra Hopcraft and Xan Hopcraft.
 It was directed by Carroll Ballard and stars Alexander Michaletos in his only film role, Eamonn Walker, Campbell Scott and Hope Davis.
-It was Carroll Ballard's final film before his retirement.
+This was Carroll Ballard's final film before his retirement.

 The film was theatrically released on April 22, 2005, by Warner Bros.
-Pictures, Gaylord Films and C.O.R.E.
-The film received mostly positive reviews from critics, but Warner Bros only gave the film a small release around the world (including a limited theatrical release in the US), resulting in earning $994,790 in worldwide box office.
+Pictures, Gaylord Films and John Wells Productions.
+The film received mostly positive reviews from critics, but Warner Bros. only gave the film a small release around the world (including a limited theatrical release in the US), resulting in earning $994,790 in worldwide box office.
 The film won the Family Feature Film at the Genesis Awards in 2006.

 Plot

 Set in the country of South Africa, the story begins with a cheetah cub being orphaned after his mother was killed by lions.
 The cub is found on the side of the road by a young boy named Xan (Alexander Michaeletos) and his father Peter (Campbell Scott).
 Initially reluctant to take in a wild animal, Peter agrees to let Xan take care of the cub.
 They name him "Duma", the Swahili name for cheetah.
 Over the years, Duma becomes a part of the family, being closely raised by Xan.
 As he nears adulthood, Peter and Xan decide to teach Duma how to run by having him chase alongside Peter's motorcycle, which can barely keep up with him.
 But with Duma almost fully grown, to Xan's dismay, his father tells him that it is time to take his friend to his real home before he grows too old to survive in his native habitat.
 His father says to Xan, "Duma has to live the life he was born to—or he'll never be fully alive."

-Xan reluctantly agrees, but their plans must be put on hold when his father suddenly falls ill and dies and Xan and his mother (Hope Davis) must move to Johannesburg.
+Xan reluctantly agrees, but their plans are put on hold when his father suddenly falls ill and dies and Xan and his mother (Hope Davis) must move to Johannesburg.
 Duma comes with them, which wreaks havoc on their life in the city.
 Xan's aunt is terrified of Duma, who likes to sneak up and surprise her, and when Duma escapes and pays a disastrous visit to Xan's school, the two of them must flee the city to keep Duma from being put into captivity.
 Not knowing where to go, Xan gets an idea—he'll carry out the plan his dad had outlined, taking Duma home in the neighboring country of Botswana, over the scorching Makgadikgadi Salt Pans, through the Okavango Delta and into the Erongo Mountains.